ImPanick/OSRS-GE-Sniper/DEPLOYMENT.md

 ### Persistent Data
 Data is stored in:
 - `backend/server_configs/` - Per-server configurations
+- `backend/utils/history.db` - SQLite database (price history, tiers, guild tier settings)
 - `backend/utils/item_cache.json` - Item cache
 - `discord-bot/data/` - Bot data (watchlists, stats)

+### Tier System Configuration

+The tier system automatically categorizes dump opportunities based on quality scores (0-100).
+Each server can configure tier settings:

+**Tier Structure:**
+- **Metal Tiers:** Iron (0-10), Copper (11-20), Bronze (21-30), Silver (31-40), Gold (41-50), Platinum (51-60)
+- **Gem Tiers:** Ruby (61-70), Sapphire (71-80), Emerald (81-90), Diamond (91-100)

+**Configuring Tier Settings:**

+1. **Access Tier Configuration Page:**
+   - Navigate to `/config/<guild_id>/tiers` in your web browser
+   - Or use the tier configuration section in the main config page

+2. **Configure Per-Tier Settings:**
+   - For each tier, set:
+     - **Discord Role ID**: Role to ping when items of this tier are detected
+     - **Enable Alerts**: Toggle to enable/disable alerts for this tier

+3. **Set Minimum Tier Threshold:**
+   - Select the minimum tier for automatic alerts
+   - Only tiers at or above this threshold will trigger Discord notifications
+   - Example: If set to "Gold", only Gold, Platinum, Ruby, Sapphire, Emerald, and Diamond tiers will trigger alerts

+4. **Save Settings:**
+   - Click "Save Tier Settings" to apply changes
+   - Settings are stored in the database and persist across restarts

+**Example Configuration:**
+- Gold tier → Role ID: `123456789012345678` → Enabled
+- Platinum tier → Role ID: `987654321098765432` → Enabled
+- Minimum tier: Silver
+- Result: Only Silver, Gold, Platinum, and above tiers trigger alerts with their respective role pings

 ## Discord Bot Commands